FMint-SDE: A Multimodal Foundation Model for Accelerating Numerical Simulation of SDEs via Error Correction: Introduction

 Inspired by the FMint framework \cite{song2024fmintbridginghumandesigned} for large-scale simulation of ODE systems, we extend the approach to SDEs and train a large model using an in-context learning strategy~\cite{radford2019language,ICON}.
 The model first observes numerical demos consisting of coarse trajectories simulated with large time steps, the corresponding noise realizations at each timestamp, and the associated error correction terms that recover the fine trajectories generated with smaller time steps.
-The model uses these demos to reconstruct fine-grained trajectories by predicting the error terms given the coarse trajectories and noise realizations as input.
-The architecture is based on a decoder-only transformer architecture~\cite{vaswani2023attentionneed,yang2024ICON-LM} that processes tokenized numerical data along with an optional textual prompt, and predicts correction terms in a next-token prediction manner.
+Using these demos, the model learns to reconstruct fine-grained trajectories by predicting the error terms from the coarse trajectories and noise realizations.
+The architecture is based on a decoder-only transformer~\cite {vaswani2023attentionneed,yang2024ICON-LM} that processes tokenized numerical data, along with an optional textual prompt, and predicts correction terms in a next-token prediction manner.

-Pretrained on four families of stochastic systems, we evaluate FMint-SDE on twelve distinct SDE families, including oscillators with time-periodic drift and state-dependent diffusion and magnetic core systems with colored noise.
-We demonstrate the effectiveness of FMint-SDE in terms of both accuracy and practical applicability and further discuss its use cases and potential failure modes.
+Pre-trained on four families of stochastic systems, we evaluate FMint-SDE on 12 distinct SDE families, including oscillators with time-periodic drift and state-dependent diffusion, and magnetic-core systems with colored noise.
+We demonstrate the effectiveness of FMint-SDE in terms of accuracy and practical applicability and further discuss its use cases and potential failure modes.

-To our knowledge, FMint-SDE is the first multi-modal foundation model for large-scale SDE simulation.
+To the best of our knowledge, FMint-SDE is the first multi-modal foundation model for large-scale SDE simulation.
 It integrates the strengths of traditional numerical solvers with the learning capabilities of language models.
 Leveraging a decoder-only transformer architecture within an in-context learning framework, FMint-SDE achieves high efficiency and accuracy across a wide range of stochastic systems.

+{The rest of the paper is organized as follows.
+Section \ref{sec:background} provides an overview of SDE solvers, their error metrics, and background on foundation models and in-context learning.
+The proposed FMint-SDE model is presented in Section \ref{sec:methodology}.
+Implementation details and diverse numerical test results on a large variety of SDEs are reported in Section \ref{sec:numerical}.
+Conclusions are drawn in Section \ref{sec:conclusion}.
+Supplementary Materials (SM) provide additional technical information on implementation and testing.
+We will refer to sections, figures, and tables from the Supplementary Materials by their numbers preceded by ``SM'', e.g., Section SM1, etc. }